Be Honest! You won’t believe what happens next.

 First of all, radical honesty consists of not saying things we know to be false.
 That part is easy.

 Secondly, it entails saying the truths we normally withhold.
 The second part is often harder.
 We can, with some effort, minimize uttering outright falsehoods, but sharing what we really think and feel can be much more challenging.
 We often find ourselves thinking things that others would find offensive if we were to say them out loud, or feeling things that might occasion discomfort in others.
 As a result, we engage in self-censorship, selectively sharing or withholding our truths.
 This process eventually produces a system in which lying is so commonplace it is barely noticed.
-The system then acts on the individual forcing conformance with established ideas of what is and isn’t a socially acceptable thought of feeling.
+The system then acts on the individual forcing conformance with established ideas of what is and isn’t a socially acceptable thought or feeling.
 Saying something that is simply an honest description can end up being interpreted as hostile.

 Society, with some cultural variations, by and large encourages us to minimize truth telling when it might offend others.

 People sometimes come to radical honesty with the hope that it will reduce conflict, but that is not its goal.
-In fact, when you first start being more honest you will initially experience more conflict.
+In fact, when you start being more honest you will initially experience more conflict.
 It’s not about becoming better adapted to a dysfunctional system that encourages lying.
 It’s about disrupting the dysfunctional system itself.

 However, the side effect of engaging in—and working through—conflicts is that eventually you get more skilled at it.
 Conflicts can be dealt with as they arise, and as a result you have fewer lingering conflicts festering in your life.
 In short, conflict leads to contact.
 This also liberates us from the constant process of evaluating what we should or shouldn’t say.